 I have attended competitions, been a junior leader, a member of the Support Group (auxiliary), assisted both Casey Group of Fire Brigades and Westernport Group as a radio operator, and for the last 19 years I have been the Brigade Secretary.

-The job of the Treasurer is to ensure that all moneys made or spent by the Brigade is approved by the Brigade and recorded to meet the requirements of the CFA and government auditors.
+I am currently the Brigade Treasurer which requires me to ensure that all moneys made or spent by the Brigade is approved by the Brigade and recorded to meet the requirements of the CFA and government auditors.